Aethsial/UoM_CPS5134_Machine-Learning-for-Security-Applications_Anastasia-Sare/README.md

 This project is based on CIC-IDS2017 (Canadian Institute for Cybersecurity, University of New Brunswick):
 - Official dataset page: https://www.unb.ca/cic/datasets/ids-2017.html

-A Kaggle versio was used for this coursework:
+A Kaggle version was used for this coursework:
 - https://www.kaggle.com/datasets/chethuhn/network-intrusion-dataset

 ### Generated / processed datasets (GitHub Release)